"Sometimes the best trades are the ones you never make" - BILL VEECK, the Indian owner's observation about a possible deal that wasn't made.

-On a local New York television show, Jackie Robinson accuses the Yankee organization of being racist due to its failure to have a black player on the club.
-Elston Howard will become the first black ballplayer in the Bronx in 1955, nine years after Robinson broke the color barrier with the Dodgers.
+On Youth Wants to Know, a local NBC New York television show, Jackie Robinson accuses the Yankee organization of being racist due to its failure to have a black player on the club.
+In 1955, Elston Howard will become the first black ballplayer in the Bronx, nine years after Robinson broke the color barrier with the Dodgers.

-Billy Williams (.278, 25, 86) is selected as the National League Rookie of the Year.
-The Cubs' outfielder is named on ten of the 16 ballots cast by the BBWAA with the runner-up, Braves catcher Joe Torre, receiving five votes from the writers.
+Billy Williams (.278, 25, 86) is selected as the National League's Rookie of the Year.
+The Cubs outfielder is named on ten of the 16 ballots cast by the BBWAA with the runner-up, Braves catcher Joe Torre, receiving five votes from the writers.

-The Giants acquire two hurlers, Don Larsen and Billy Pierce, in exchange for four players being sent to the White Sox.
-Both pitchers contribute to the Giants' National League championship, with Pierce winning 16 games for San Francisco.
+The Giants acquire right-hander Don Larsen and southpaw Billy Pierce from the White Sox in exchange for Bob Farley, Eddie Fisher, Dom Zanni, and Verle Tiefenthaler, who is the player to be named later.
+Both pitchers contribute to the Giants' National League championship next season, with Pierce winning 16 games for San Francisco.

-The Cubs trade veteran knuckleballer Hoyt Wilhelm to the Braves for minor league first baseman Hal Breedan.
-The future Hall of Fame relief pitcher will be released in June by Atlanta, but will finish the season with the Dodgers.
+The Cubs trade veteran knuckleballer Hoyt Wilhelm to the Braves for minor league first baseman Hal Breeden, who will used sparingly before being dealt at the start of 1972 season to Montreal.
+The future Hall of Fame relief pitcher, known as Old Sarge to his teammates, will be released in June by Atlanta, but will finish the season with the Dodgers.

-Joining his fifth team this year, Dave Kingman signs as a free agent with the Cubs.
-Sky King, put on waivers in September by the Padres after a mid-season trade with the Mets, was selected by the Angels who dealt the much-traveled slugger to the Yankees a week later.
+Dave Kingman, joining his fifth team this year, signs as a free agent with the Cubs.
+Sky King, put on waivers in September by the Padres after a mid-season trade with the Mets, was selected by the Angels, who dealt the much-traveled slugger to the Yankees a week later.

 The Red Sox petitioned a judge to keep the ball used to make the last out of the 2004 World Series.
 Former first baseman Doug Mientkiewicz, who kept the ball after it was thrown by closer Keith Foulke, loaned the sensational sphere to the club, but continues to claim ownership of the historic horsehide which made the team World Champions for the first time in 86 years.

 The Rays sign reliever Troy Percival (3-0, 1.80) to an $8 million, two-year deal.
-The 38-year old right-hander, who came out of retirement last season to make 34 appearances for Cardinals, is a major upgrade to Tampa Bay's beleaguered bullpen.
+The 38 year-old right-hander, who came out of retirement last season to make 34 appearances for the Cardinals, is a major upgrade to Tampa Bay's beleaguered bullpen.

-Not to allowing his agent Scott Boras to broker the best free-agent deal available, Kenny Rogers, representing himself in contract negotiations, signs an $8 million, one-year deal to return to the Tigers for a third season.
-The 43-year old southpaw posted a 3-4 record with a 4.43 ERA in a 2007 injury-shortened season, after leading Detroit to a World Series the previous year.
+Kenny Rogers, not allowing his agent Scott Boras to broker the best free-agent deal available, represents himself in negotiations, signing an $8 million, one-year contract to return to the Tigers for a third season.
+The 43 year-old southpaw posted a 3-4 record with a 4.43 ERA in an injury-shortened season, after leading Detroit to a World Series the previous year.